Royal Scottish National Hospital

-The Royal Scottish National Hospital was a psychiatric institution situated in Larbert, Falkirk, Scotland.
+The Royal Scottish National Hospital was a psychiatric institution situated in Larbert (today in Falkirk council area), Scotland.
 It was first founded as the Scottish National Institution for the Education of Imbecile Children in 1862, with the building being officially opened on 23 May 1863.

 History

 The early history of the building

 The building initially used for the institution was in Gayfield Square, Edinburgh in 1855 and administered by 'The Society for the Education of the Imbecile Youth of Scotland'.
 Dr. and Mrs. Brodie educated the children during the time in Edinburgh, however; the building was too small for all the pupils and staff which meant the committee had to look for another site for the institution.
 It was necessary to find bigger premises for the institution, five acres near Larbert railway station were obtained to build a property and this was founded as the 'Home for Imbecile and Invalid Children' in 1863.
 The architect for the original building was Frederick Thomas Pilkington, his own house Egremont was started after the building at Larbert was completed, both were the High Victorian Gothic revival style that Pilkington favoured.
-Pilkington travelled to England to look at the designs of leading institutions there, he drew up plans and estimated the cost of erecting the building to be £1800.
-The funds for the building were partly raised by a Ladies' Auxiliary Committee in Edinburgh, who managed to raise £1350 through mainly small donations.
+Pilkington travelled to England to look at the designs of leading institutions there, he drew up plans and estimated the cost of erecting the building to be £1,800.
+The funds for the building were partly raised by a Ladies' Auxiliary Committee in Edinburgh, who managed to raise £1,350 through mainly small donations.

-The first part of the building opened in 1863, and there was an official opening ceremony on the 23 May with the building costing £1969 in total.
+The first part of the building opened in 1863, and there was an official opening ceremony on the 23 May with the building costing £1,969 in total.
 There was still an issue of space however and plans to extend the building were estimated at £2,000; the committee held a Bazaar in the Music Hall, Edinburgh to help raise funds for the extension.
 Dr. Brodie was appointed as the medical superintendent of the institution.